-5-, Test the ventilator before using it on a new patient if in multi-patient environment.
-Connect the ventilator to an oxygen cylinder (and regulator) with an oxygen hose.
-Connect an interface to the ventilator.
-Turn on the oxygen and estimate cylinder duration (see Appendix "Cylinder Duration Information").
-Power on the ventilator.
-Check the ventilator's battery charge and charge the ventilator, if necessary.
+Refer to the chapter contents for full instructions, warnings, and cautions. ☐ Test the ventilator before using it on a new patient if in multi-patient environment (see page 24). ☐ Connect the ventilator to an oxygen cylinder (and regulator) with an oxygen hose (see pages 24-31).
+TIP: Turn on the oxygen just before powering on the ventilator. ☐ Connect an interface to the ventilator (see page 26).
+NOTE: For information about the interface on the patient side, see "CONNECTING AN INTERFACE" on page 33. ☐ Turn on the oxygen (see page 26) and estimate cylinder duration (see "CYLINDER DURATION INFORMATION" on page 131).

+\square Power on the ventilator (see page 27).

+- ☐ Check the ventilator's battery charge and charge the ventilator, if necessary (see page 28). - \square Secure the ventilator using the belt clip or pole mount (see pages 29-30).

-- Ventilation will not begin until an Activity button is pressed on the ventilator.
-For more information see "Choosing an Activity Button (Patient Selectable) to Begin Ventilation" on page 64. - For information about the interface on the patient side, see "Connecting an Interface" on page 40.
+Ventilation will not begin until an Activity button is pressed on the ventilator.
+For more information see "CHOOSING AN ACTIVITY BUTTON (PATIENT SELECTABLE) TO BEGIN VENTILATION" on page 57.